chromium/chromium/docs/transcripts/wuwt-e02-dchecks.md

 12:13 PETER: I mean, if you care about it, especially if it causes privacy or security or user-harm sort of things, just CHECK.
 Just CHECK, right?
-If it makes your code animate a thing slightly weirder, like it will just jump to the end position instead of going through your fence load, whatever.
+If it makes your code animate a thing slightly weirder, like it will just jump to the end position instead of going through your fancy little... whatever.
 Maybe you can make that a DCHECK.
 Maybe it doesn't matter.
 Like it's wrong, but it's not that bad.
 But most of the cases, you DCHECK something, where it's like the program is going to be in some indeterminate state, and we actually care about if it's